-The VGP definitions of "biodegradable" include lubricant formulations that contain at least 90 per cent by weight of a constituent substance, or constituent substances, that give a minimum test result of 60 per cent biodegradation within 28 days, according to OECD 301B.
+The VGP definitions of 'biodegradable' include lubricant formulations that contain at least 90 per cent by weight of a constituent substance, or constituent substances, that give a minimum test result of 60 per cent biodegradation within 28 days, according to OECD 301B.

-For the 10 per cent of the formulation that does not need to meet the biodegradability requirements, up to 5 per cent may be nonbiodegradable (but not bioaccumulative), while the remainder must be inherently biodegradable.
+For the ten per cent of the formulation that need not meet the biodegradability requirements, up to five per cent may be non-biodegradable (but not bioaccumulative) while the remainder must be inherently biodegradable.

-Acceptable methods to demonstrate nonbioaccumulation include OECD 107 and OECD 117.
-The requirements for bioaccumulation only apply to nonbiodegradable constituent substances.
+Acceptable methods to demonstrate non-bioaccumulation include OECD 107 and OECD 117.
+The requirements for bioaccumulation only apply to non-biodegradable constituent substances.

 In order to comply with the 2013 VGP biodegradability/bioaccumulation requirement, it is necessary to consider the constituent substances.
-Only substances present in the formulation above 0.10 per cent need to be assessed.
+Only substances present in the formulation above 0.10 per cent need be assessed.

-The constituent substances of Mobil SHC Aware Gear Series oils meet these requirements.
+The constituent substances of Mobil SHC Aware ST Series meet these requirements.